 Top 3 Most Expensive Cities for Car Insurance in Washington

 As a Washington driver, you can access specific information regarding insurance from the Department of Licensing (DOL).
-Additional information is also provided by the Office of the Insurance Commissioner.
+Additional consumer guidance, current minimums, and shopping tools are provided by the Office of the Insurance Commissioner.
+You can also review company complaint experience via the OIC’s Complaint Index.

 - Comprehensive: Covers the cost of damage caused by something other than a collision with another car or object, such as theft or fire.